Skip to main content

 Get the Board ID

 Execute the following command to search for the device ID.
-Normally, an ID similar to the one shown in the image below should be displayed (Note: Each board has a different ID):
+Normally, an ID similar to the one in the image below should be displayed (Note: Each board has a different ID):

 ls /dev/serial/by-id/*